Gastric bypass is a type of weight-loss surgery that reduces your stomach to the size of a walnut. Learn about its risks and benefits.

 Then, the surgeon cuts the small intestine and sews part of it directly onto the pouch.
 Food then goes into this small pouch of stomach and then directly into the small intestine sewn to it.
 Food bypasses most of your stomach and the first section of your small intestine, and instead enters directly into the middle part of your small intestine.

 Surgery usually takes a few hours.
 After surgery, you awaken in a recovery room, where medical staff monitors you for any complications.

 Immediately after gastric bypass surgery, you may have liquids but no solid food as your stomach and intestines begin to heal.
 You'll then follow a special diet plan that changes slowly from liquids to pureed foods.
 After that, you can eat soft foods, then move on to firmer foods as your body is able to tolerate them.

 You may have many restrictions or limits on how much and what you can eat and drink.
 Your doctor will recommend you take vitamin and mineral supplements after surgery, including a multivitamin with iron, calcium and vitamin B-12.

 You'll also have frequent medical checkups to monitor your health in the first several months after weight-loss surgery.
 You may need laboratory testing, bloodwork and various exams.

 You may experience changes as your body reacts to the rapid weight loss in the first three to six months after gastric bypass, including:

 Gastric bypass can provide long-term weight loss.
 The amount of weight you lose depends on your type of surgery and your change in lifestyle habits.
-It may be possible to lose 60 percent, or even more, of your excess weight within two years.
+It may be possible to lose about 70%, or even more, of your excess weight within two years.

 In addition to weight loss, gastric bypass may improve or resolve conditions often related to being overweight, including: